When my daughters were toddlers, my mother would remind me

 Nothing could be further away from the truth because my baby girls were adorable!

-In fact, in an unscientific poll, undergoing a root canal would rank higher but you can turn the odds in your favor.
+In fact, undergoing a root canal would rank higher in an unscientific poll, but you can turn the odds in your favor.

-I’m going to let you in on a secret; the story pitch is the freelance journalist’s key to steady work.
-Writing one good pitch to an editor can lead to a lot of work, and if done right, it will open doors for you too.
+I’m going to let you in on a secret: The story pitch is the freelance journalist’s key to steady work.
+Writing one good pitch to an editor can lead to a lot of work, and if done right, it will open doors for you, too.

 Review my Books

-Done right means in 400 words or less, tell the proposed reviewer, book club acquisition manager, or even an undercover literary agent why s/he should read your book.
+Done right means, in 400 words or less, tell the proposed reviewer, book club acquisition manager, or even an undercover literary agent why s/he should read your book.

 Without further ado, here’s the format:

-Title: Goldilocks and the 3 bears
+Title: Goldilocks and the Three Bears

 Word Count: 863